Shmarkus/Sourcetrail/README.md

 * Run Sourcetrail from within the build directory.
 During execution Sourcetrail needs resources from `bin/app/data` and `bin/app/user`.
 CMake creates symlinks within the build directory that make these directories accessible.

+> You can define Gradle version when importing Java Gradle project using `GRADLE_VERSION` environment variable if necessary.
+Default 86

 ## Enable C/C++ Language Support